Gerardbulky/End-to-End-Kubernetes-DevSecOps-Resume-Project/README.md

 ![IAM](images/your-image-file.png)

-Now, Once you click on the build to deploy our Tetris Application Version 2.
+Now, Once you click on the build to deploy our Resume Application Version 2.
 You will see our **pipeline** was **successful**.

 ![IAM](images/your-image-file.png)